 The Benefits of the KonMari Method

 I create less of a mess on a daily basis.
 Instead of piling my things on the dining room table automatically, I take a few more seconds to put my things in their proper places.

-It is also embarrassing to admit that during the tidying of my garage, I found a bag that I missed when unpacking…18 months ago.
-Among other things, I found a bag full of pens and markers that I had been searching for after we moved in.
+It is also embarrassing to admit that during the tidying of my garage, I found a bag that I had missed when unpacking…18 months ago.

 Tidy Your Ideas